CSPs want subscribers to be using their services as often as possible. But treating high usage as good thing would be a huge mistake.

 As long as you have a system which can check the CDRs generated at network switches in near-real time then you’ll be well placed to analyze these behaviors and take appropriate action.
 In the end you’ll be looking at reduced fraud losses, happier customers and more revenues.

-Want to know more?
-Get in contact with us anytime.
+Want to have more happy customers?
+Get in contact with us.

 (*) Photo by pixabay.com from Pexels